jimmymarks/podcastjustice/index.md

 * [Never Not Funny] [10] __§__ - Jimmy Pardo is easily one of the funniest people in America.
 Each week, he sits down with a colleague from the world of comedy and yells at his Intern/video producer for their gross incompetence.
 You'll be quoting Pardo from the first time you listen and laughing every week thereafter.
 * [Song Exploder] [11] - Hrishikesh Hirway (Ree-shee-kesh Her-way) is a musical genius (and one Hell of a nice guy).
 With each episode, he breaks down a song into its component parts and talks to the artist about why they chose the instruments, melodies and themes that make up the finished product.
 * [Jordan, Jesse GO!]
 [12] __§__ - Jordan Morris and Jesse Thorn are two pals who are funny.
 They laugh and joke with all sorts of alt-comedy friends.
+* [99% Invisible] [15] - Roman Mars has created one of the most interesting programs in podcasting.
+His show is all about the "Built World," including art, music, architecture, engineering and technology.
+Mars and his editors consistently deliver a great program that will often leave you with a great appreciation of the simple things you encounter each and every day.
+* [RadioLab] [16] - This is an NPR Podcast that is not unlike This American Life - great stories told by smart people.
+Jad Abumrad and Robert Krulwich do a wonderful job of telling stories and acting as audience surrogates.

 Many of these are funny.
 Some are serious.
 All are free.